- Uptime: 99.99%

 You know it, and I know it – uptime is the most important factor in determining the usefulness of any hosting service.

-DreamHost certainly knows it too, as the company promises 100% uptime and manages to deliver.
+DreamHost certainly knows it too, as the company promises 100% uptime and manages to deliver, for the most part.

 Typically, the best website hosting providers guarantee 99.9% uptime, but DreamHost is not afraid to promise the unthinkable.
 Such spectacular uptime is not an easy thing to achieve, but DreamHost has a very reliable infrastructure in place and is ready to compensate users for every hour of interruption.
 The terms of service state as much in a clear and unambiguous way.